malliina/android-demo/README.md

 1. In the Firebase Console, navigate to Project settings -> Service accounts.
 1. Follow the forms to create a new service account and JSON private key with Firebase Admin rights.
 1. Add the service account credential file to the fastlane configuration.
+1. Verify that you have followed https://docs.fastlane.tools/actions/supply/#setup to the letter.
+In particular, remember to click Grant Access for the newly created service account.